openHABian - Hassle-free openHAB Setup

 - Alternatively, you can download the card image file (opens new window) and use any flash tool such as Etcher (opens new window).

 - Optionally, you can change a number of parameters now to affect the installation.
 See this section (https://www.openhab.org/docs/installation/openhabian.html#openhabian-conf (opens new window)).
 As a beginner or if in doubt what an option does, don't change anything.

 - Insert the SD card into your Raspberry Pi.
 Connect your Ethernet or configure Wi-Fi if you want to use that.
 Do not attach a keyboard.
 Power on and wait approximately 15-45 minutes for openHABian to do its magic.
 The system will be accessible by its IP or via the local DNS name

-openhabianand you can watch the install progress in your browser.
+openhabianand you can watch the install progress in your browser at http://openhabian:81 (opens new window).
 If for whatever reason networking does not work, openHABian will launch a hotspot so if you see that, something's up with your networking.

 - Connect to the openHAB UI at http://openhabian:8080 (opens new window)

 - Connect to the Samba network shares (opens new window)

 - Connect to the openHAB Log Viewer (frontail): http://openhabian:9001 (opens new window)